allanchua101/sana/README.md

 #### Account-wide Function by Region Distribution

-You can use the `lambda-region-distribution` command to get the account-wide Lambda function distribution by AWS region.
+Use the `lambda-region-distribution` command to get the account-wide Lambda function distribution by AWS region.

 ```sh
 $ sana lambda-region-distribution --profile foo